-to look after themselves because of parents being away or having problems such as drug or alcohol misuse; being abandoned or deserted; living at home in dangerous physical conditions and not being taken to the doctor when ill and not receiving dental care.
+NSPCC research has highlighted examples of the neglect of children under 12 including: frequently going hungry; frequently having to go to school in dirty clothes; regularly having to look after themselves because of parents being away or having problems such as drug or alcohol misuse; being abandoned or deserted; living at home in dangerous physical conditions and not being taken to the doctor when ill and not receiving dental care.
 Neglect is a difficult form of abuse to recognise and is often seen as less serious than other categories.
 It is, however, very damaging: children who are neglected often develop more slowly than others and may find it hard to make friends and fit in with their peer group.
 Neglect is often noticed at a stage when it does not pose a risk to the child.
 The duty to safeguard and promote the welfare of children (What to do if you are worried a child is being abused 2006) would suggest that an appropriate intervention or conversation at this early stage can address the issue and prevent a child continuing to suffer until it reaches a point when they are at risk of harm or in significant need.
 Neglect is often linked to other forms of abuse, so any concerns school staff have should at least be discussed with the designated person/child protection co-ordinator.

-6.7 Indicators of neglect:
+6.8 Indicators of neglect: